WilliamCCHuang/graph-neural-networks/GAT/README.md

 ![](./images/gat.gif)

 1. Given a central node (blue node), perform an affine transformation on all node feature vecots of its neighbors (gray nodes).
-2. Concatenate the new node feature vectors of the central node and one of its neighbor, and perform a dot product with a learnable vector to get a scalar number.
+2. Concatenate the new node feature vectors of the central node and one of its neighbor,  perform a dot product with a learnable vector to get a scalar number, and pass this number through an activation function Leaky ReLU.
 3. Repeat the step 2 for all neighbors of the given central node.
 4. Use softmax function to normalize the scalar numbers produced in the step 3.
 These normalized numbers are the weights of weighted sum.
 5. Aggregate these new node feature vectors by weighted sum.
 The weights used in the weighted sum come from the step 4.
-6. Send the result of weighted sum into an activation funciton, for example, Leaky ReLU.
+6. Send the result of weighted sum into an activation funciton, for example, ELU.
 7. Assign the result of the activation function to the central node.
 8. Repeat the step 1 to step 8 for all nodes in the graph.
 9. Finish when all nodes are updated.